 FOR HOW LONG?

-The treating physician decides to close the sick-leave certificate and discontinue isolation for the Covid-19 patient based on the following principles:
+The treating physician decides to close the sick-leave certificate and discontinue isolation for the Covid-19 patient.

 IS SICK LEAVE POSSIBLE?